tohenk/docker-epg/README.md

     <channel site="cubmu.com" lang="id" xmltv_id="BioskopIndonesia.id" site_id="4028c68574537fcd0174be26e4325724">Bioskop Indonesia</channel>
   </channels>
   ```

+  More curated channels is supported, just drop the filename as `[alias].channels.xml`.
+  The `[alias]` would be any name of your choice, e.g. `my-fav-guide.channels.xml`.

 * If necessary, you can customize CRON job.
 By default it will build EPG once, then every 00:00.